Bobcat Stadium (Montana State University): Bobcat Stadium

 Prior to the 1998 season, the stadium was renovated for about $12 million and renamed "Bobcat Stadium."
 The facility was designed to accommodate further expansion in the southeast end zone.

 On October 6, 2010, the university was granted approval by the board of regents to proceed with the planning, design and eventual construction of new endzone seating and related enhancements to Bobcat Stadium.
 Some of the enhancements include new visiting team and referee locker rooms, restrooms, an 18 × 37 ft LED video board in the north end zone, and a new scoreboard atop the new section.
 The new 7,200-seat end zone "bowl" connects the two sideline grandstands.
 The renovation was projected to cost $8–10 million; $4 million was required to be raised privately with the remaining amount to be financed and paid for through ticket and other athletics related revenue.
 No new student fees or other public money was to be used for the project.
 A day before the project was presented to the board of regents, it was an announced that an anonymous individual donated $1 million to the project in honor of former Bobcat legend Sonny Holland.

 Ground was broken for the expansion on January 28, 2011, and the work was completed in time for the home opener against UC Davis on September 10.
 The upgraded stadium has 17,777 seats, but capacity is routinely expanded through the use of standing room only areas and temporary bleachers in the north endzone.
 An attendance record of 20,767 was established during the 2012 season opener vs. Chadron State on August 30.
 Bobcat Stadium set a new record with 21,007 at the 2013 season opener against Monmouth on August 29.
 The record was further broken twice during the 2022 season, first in the season opener vs. McNeese State on September 4, then again in season finale against archrival Montana, when 22,047 attended the Brawl of the Wild with College GameDay also in town.

+The attendance record was broken twice more in the first month of the 2025 season, with 22,117 attending the home opener against South Dakota State on September 6, followed by 22,227 showing up for the contest against Eastern Washington on September 27.

 The venue was further enhanced with floodlights through the use of donations obtained in the fall of 2011.
 Since 2012, MSU has had the capability to host night games and meet television broadcasting lighting requirements.